How coding became cool / Amelia Humfress, Steer Coding Academy

 With flexible working hours, 4-day work weeks, beautiful workspaces and remote opportunities, technology isn’t just creating enormous amounts of wealth, nor is it just offering creative roles with lots of opportunity for growth.
 It’s rethinking the way that people work.

-The company I founded, Steer, creates educational experiences to help people achieve more.
+The company I founded, Steer (external link), creates educational experiences to help people achieve more.
 We teach people to code on short courses in London.
 In less than two and a half years, we’ve taught over 800 people how to code, make websites and iPhone apps.
 Our students come from all sorts of backgrounds — we’ve taught designers, entrepreneurs and marketing experts, not to mention a ballet dancer, a dentist, and a handful of writers.

 Coding skills are a first-class ticket to getting into this exciting, vibrant industry.
 Not only that, but when you know how to code, you can build anything that you dream of.
 That’s why we all want to code now.